gmmorris/gmmorris.github.io/_posts/2019-02-13-a-night-as-primary-at-unruly.md

 A key difference between these two methods is that when logging to a local file we're dealing with a **synchronous operation** in which we know immediately whether it has succeeded or failed.
 On the other hand, communicating with an _external service over HTTP_, a very common pattern in _distributed systems_, is an **asynchronous operation** which introduces a new set of potential _**failure modes**_ which we now needed to take into account.

 In the case of this incident, it seemed a yet unidentified problem was causing our HTTP connections to stay open despite completing the data transfer.
-It took days to validate that the data transfer to **stats** was completed, that no data loss has occured and that the connection buildup in the _Ad Exchanges_ was of _**stats** connections_, but once we had this confirmed our attention turned to addressing the **failure mode**.
+It took days to validate that the data transfer to **stats** was completed, that no data loss has occurred and that the connection buildup in the _Ad Exchanges_ was of _**stats** connections_, but once we had this confirmed our attention turned to addressing the **failure mode**.

 I hate to bore you with the details, but broadly we're talking about ensuring that _an ideal connection pool_ is available within each _Ad Exchange_, that _lingering connection objects are timed-out_ after a suitable duration and that _better observability is in place_ for this kind **failure mode**.